HismaelOliveira/Estratificacao-bases/README.md

 T**he stratification is based on distribution of clusters**.
 For example, if we have 20% of entries in the cluster A, the stratified samples will have nearly 20% of entries of the cluster A.

-For the tuning of cluster' numbers we use the *Elbow Method.* The algorithm also realizes the *automatic tranformation of categorical and datetime data to integer numbers and normalization of data*.
+For the tuning of cluster' numbers we use the *Elbow Method.* The algorithm also realizes the *automatic tranformation of categorical and datetime data to integer numbers and also normalization of data*.

 ## Normalization